Diralf/reach-quantity/all-features.md

 ## 2.1.
 See name

+- [x] Display name on the card

 ## 2.2.
 See common quantity, measurement

+- [x] Display quantity and measurement on the card

 ## 2.3.
 Period

 ### 2.3.1.
 See symbolic period

+- [x] Display symbolic period

 ### 2.3.2.
 See exact dates

-Calculate dates for Symbolic
+- [ ] Calculate dates for Symbolic
-Display selected dates for Date Range
+- [ ] Display selected dates for Date Range

 ## 2.4.
 Today